colbyj/bride-of-frankensystem/docs/reference/questionnaire_properties.rst

 Question ID naming rules
 -------------------------

-Question IDs become column names in the questionnaire's database table and are read back as Python attributes (e.g. ``participant.questionnaire('demographics').age``).
+Question IDs become column names in the questionnaire's database table — and therefore the column headers in your exported CSV — and are read back as Python attributes (e.g. ``participant.questionnaire('demographics').age``).
 The following rules apply to both question field IDs and ``participant_calculations`` keys:

 - Must match the pattern ``[A-Za-z_][A-Za-z0-9_]*`` — a letter or underscore, then any mix of letters, digits, and underscores.
 - Must not be a Python keyword (``class``, ``return``, ``for``, etc.).
 Keywords are syntax errors when used as attribute names in templates and custom code.